A glance @ FDS

 - Undergraduate, or teacher certification

 - Not in default on prior educational loans

 - Repayment deferred while enrolled at least half-time

 - You will begin to repay your loan six months after you cease to be enrolled at least half-time.
-During this six-month "grace period", interest will accrue on your loan.
+During this six-month "grace period", interest will not accrue on your loan if it is first disbursed after July 1, 2014.
 For sample repayment amounts, see the federal loan repayment fact sheet.

 - Complete an exit counseling session so you are aware of all the information you will need to know about repaying your loan.

 - If you drop to less than half-time, withdraw, drop out, graduate or simply do not return to school, this information will be reported to the loan servicer and they will begin to count your grace period.
 You are responsible for notifying WMU immediately if your enrollment changes as described above.

 - Payments will be made to the U.S. Department of Education (holder of the loan)